kisswiki/kisswiki/src/00other/mocking.md

 Take a look at Gary Bernhardt's talk "Boundaries"[1].
 It touches on this very topic and was quite the eye-opener for me (having experienced all the same issues you've described).
 [1]https://www.destroyallsoftware.com/talks/boundaries

+I'm back and forth on my agreement/disagreement on this one.
+One of the major purposes of tests is to have confidence in refactoring, but it isn't the _only_ purpose.
+Beyond that though, I'd say that unit tests probably aren't the right tool for the job when we're talking about refactoring.
+The purpose of unit tests is to verify that the unit of code is working in isolation.
+Integration tests are much better suited for verifying correctness when refactoring.
+Any good test suite should have a healthy balance of unit tests and integration tests.
+And, when I say integration tests, I mean whatever you want to call them -- tests that check the system as a whole.

+I don't necessarily disagree with you though.
+Mocks aren't perfect, and they have their own host of problems.
+I've run into a number of passing tests that should have never been that way because of mocks.
+It happens.
+The best way to combat this is to use mocks more sparingly, and have feature tests for many of these cases.

 https://news.ycombinator.com/item?id=13874824